Bluelinerio/timebug/docs/LINT_AND_FORMATTING.md

 This will format all .js files in the src directory with prettier-eslint, it will format the code according to the rules setup in your eslint config.

-## Auto format on save
+## IDE integrations

 * VSCode

-Install the following extension: https://github.com/prettier/prettier-vscode, the config is already added in vscode setttings json, just reload the editor and it should work.
+Install the following extension: https://github.com/prettier/prettier-vscode, follow instructions and hit Ctrl + Shift + F to format a file.